machugram/made-by-students/contributing.md

 * Try to add the project to it's appropriate alphabetical location.

+* Project or Tool should not be a replica of an existing project.
+Eg: TodoList

 More requirements may be added as time goes on.